Bernstein: Trump's lawyers tell him what he wants to hear on Russia

 Bernstein's partner of Watergate reporting fame, The Washington Posts' Bob Woodward, appeared alongside him on the program, telling Bash he expects Mueller to leave no stone unturned in the investigation.

-"Mueller is going to do this job," The Washington Post's Woodward told CNN's Dana Bash on "State of the Union."
+"Mueller is going to do this job," Woodward said.
 "I think some of the Trump lawyers are fantasizing when they think it's going to be over quickly.
 There is no reason the Mueller operation is going to close up; they're going to want to be thorough."

+When asked earlier on the show about the Russia investigation, former White House communications director Anthony Scaramucci said Trump isn't worried.

+"I really don't think he's worried about it," Scaramucci told Bash.
+"When you really uncover the data and the information, you'll find that the President was nowhere near the Russians as it related to the campaign, the election or anything thereof."

+Woodward and Bernstein also said they didn't think California Democratic Sen. Diane Feinstein's remarks on NBC's "Meet the Press" earlier this month, in which she said she saw the outlines of an obstruction of justice case forming against Trump, were accurate.

+"I'm not sure Sen. Feinstein is quite right," Woodward said.
+"It's possible this will lead to an obstruction of justice case, but we have not seen the evidence."

-Trump vs Nixon
+Trump versus Nixon

 Woodward and Bernstein drew parallels between the Trump administration and Nixon administration, which they famously covered during their time together at The Washington Post.